pkmn/eslint-config/README.md

-The same argument about 'removing unnecessary elements' can be applied to justify favoring spaces over tabs - using both is unnecessary, and using spaces for everything (indentation and spacing within a line) is more practicial than only using tabs for everything.
-Once again, like with `null` vs `undefined` where nuanced distrinctions exist and its possible to make an argument for preferring one over the other in specific scenarios, its simpler to just say 'only use spaces'.
+The same argument about 'removing unnecessary elements' can be applied to justify favoring spaces over tabs - using both is unnecessary, and using spaces for everything (indentation and spacing within a line) is more practical than only using tabs for indenting.
+Once again, like with `null` vs `undefined` where nuanced distinctions exist and its possible to make an argument for preferring one over the other in specific scenarios, its simpler to just say 'only use spaces'.

 ### 100-character columns